 - Picadillo can serve as a main dish, accompanied by rice and beans or on top of mashed potatoes.
 It’s also commonly used as a filling for empanadas, chile rellenos, tamales, and tacos.

-Not totally authentic, my version, that I made to combine with plantains, is a combination of many regions, I’m guessing.
+My version isn’t totally authentic.
+I made it to combine with plantains, and it’s a combination of many regions, I’m guessing.

 The sweet plantain “dough” is brilliant!
 I wish it was my original idea, but my inspiration was from the Boarder Grill restaurant in Santa Monica.
 I used to always order their plantain empenadas during their happy hour.